 I came across a posting from a large corporation and the question posed was “Should we be doing DIY videos?”
 Do-It-Yourself videos do have a place in the corporate landscape, but they are best suited for the social side of your business.
 When it comes to a marketing video, training video, or an image piece, producing a professional presentation should be at the top of your to do list.

 Recently, we finished an image video that pushed our client out on top of all the other white noise of content on the airwaves.
-The video was not overly produced, but yet it was done well from a cinematic and auditory standpoint.
+The video was not overly produced, yet it was done well from a cinematic and auditory standpoint.
 The concept was strong.
 The talent was authentic and the impressions made were significant.
 On top of all that, it went beyond just image and interjected a social element as well.
-It had all the right parts.
 It was a recipe for success.
 And, isn’t that what we all want?
-We want to be seen and heard in our best light, showing our best side and making an impression that leads our audiences to action.
+We want to be seen and heard in our best light, by showing our best side and making an impression that leads our audiences to action.
 Creating a professional video should push your message beyond all the other white noise.

-In conclusion, DIY corporate video has its place.
 Use it socially.
 Use it wisely by still taking the time to plan and filter your message.
-And for everything else, let a pro help you make the most of your message so that it makes the right impression and in turn brings about real action from your intended audience.
+And for everything else, let a pro help you make the most of your message so that it makes the right impression, and in turn brings about real action from your intended audience.
 The medium is symbiotic to the message.
-You can draw your picture with crayons on paper or artfully paint on canvas.
+You can draw your picture with crayons on paper or paint artfully on a canvas.
 Each has its place.
 Choose wisely.

 For more general information on Marshall McLuhan’s concept – http://en.wikipedia.org/wiki/The_medium_is_the_message